medo5682/Robotics/lab4/lab4Report.md

 Yes, overall we like ROS because of how automated the simulations can be.
 It is able to accurately portray the communication between the sensors and motors in a very efficient manner, just as it would appear with a live robot (similar to the Sparki robot we were using in the previous labs).

 ### 6.Roughly how much time did your group spend programming this lab? ###
-We spent about 12-15 working on this lab.
+We spent about 12-15 hours working on this lab.